Turkey plans more pro-Erdogan rallies, German concerns mount

 The Dutch government said on Friday it would inform Ankara of its opposition to "undesirable" proposals to hold a referendum rally in Rotterdam.

-"The Netherlands told us 'You can't campaign in our public spaces.'
+"The Netherlands told us 'You can’t campaign in our public spaces'.
 What do you mean, we can't?
-Where is democracy ... where is freedom of expression?"
+Where is democracy... where is freedom of expression?"
 Cavusoglu said.

-Reporting by Ralph Boulton, Andreas Rinke, Gernot Heller, Reuters TV and Andrea Shalal; Editing by Mark Trevelyan and Richard Chang
+(Reporting by Ralph Boulton, Andreas Rinke, Gernot Heller, Reuters TV and Andrea Shalal; Editing by Mark Trevelyan)